Educational Resources

 PDCA/PDSA

 These acronyms stand for Plan-Do-Check-Act and Plan-Do-Study-Act, respectively.
-This methodology is most common in the healthcare field, but it follows the same basic steps as any Lean project.
+This methodology is most common in the healthcare field, but it follows the same basic steps as any improvement project.

 QI